Dehydrated Ground Beef and Cabbage – Making Dehydrated Meals for Camping

 Combine all the dry ingredients into a single food-safe 1-quart quality name-brand zip-top bag for the best storage results.
 The sharp edges of dehydrated ingredients may cause micro-punctures in lesser-quality zip-top plastic bags.

-Double bagging, using two zip-top bags with a separator, is an option that helps guard against punctures, leaks, and water penetration and protects the food’s integrity.
+For added durability, double bagging, using two zip-top bags with a separator, is an option that helps guard against punctures, leaks, and water penetration and protects the food’s integrity.
 Hence, it remains viable in the field or pantry storage.

-The Scott Shop towels brand makes an excellent bag separator.
-These multipurpose paper towels are thicker than the average heavy-duty paper towel.
-As a multitasker, repurpose these towels for the after-meal cleanup activities.
-Check them out here, these towels have over 11,000 Amazon customer reviews with an average rating of 4.8 out of 5 stars, which is evidence of a great product.
-You might be able to find them at your local big-box megamart automotive department.
+These heavy-duty paper towels have over 11,000 Amazon customer reviews with an average rating of 4.8 out of 5 stars, which is evidence of a great product.
+You may be able to find them at your local big-box megamart automotive department.

 Compared to the local big box stores, Amazon has the best prices for the Ziploc 1-quart zip-top bags.
 So says the 20,000 plus Amazon customer reviewers who took the time to leave feedback.
 The rough edges and sharp ends of dehydrated foods very often compromise generic zip-top bags.
 Quality zip-top bags are a necessity when making dehydrated meals for camping.